sictweb/bti425-2020/notes/angular-services-intro.md

 > "RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code."

 This sounds like exactly what we need - something to "make it easier to compose **asynchronous** code".
 However, you might be thinking "we have that already, it's called a **Promise**".
 This is true, Promises do help us manage asynchronous code; they do so by giving us an opportunity to perform a task / queue up a follow up Promise to be executed upon the completion or failure of the first piece of asynchronous code (Promise).
-By writing functions that return promises, we can inforce an order of execution for asychronous code while avoiding the use of callbacks, which tend to lead to ["Callback Hell"](http://callbackhell.com/).
+By writing functions that return promises, we can enforce an order of execution for asychronous code while avoiding the use of callbacks, which tend to lead to ["Callback Hell"](http://callbackhell.com/).

 Observables on the other hand, allow us to watch (observe) the changing values of data over time and execute code when these changes occur.
 For example: